 House | 2 bedrooms | sleeps 3

-10% reduction on Summer bookings - book now! .
+10% reduction on Autumn bookings - book now! .
 This is a lovely Andalucian white washed house in a typical 'Pueblo Blanco' village with bars and a supermarket within easy short walking distance.
 A complimentary welcome pack of basic groceries for weekly bookings will mean you can start your holiday straight away.
 The house is comfortable and well equipped and reflects traditional Andalucian style.

 Enjoy the beautiful and scenic tourist areas close by with Grazalema national park, Olvera, Zahara de la Sierra, Setenil de las Bodegas and the stunning town of Ronda a short drive away along picturesque rolling hills of olive groves and sunflowers.
-The delights of Seville and Granada are an easy drive, where you can spend many hours admiring the treasures of arab and roman times stretching back across the centuries and experience the joy of all that a modern city has to offer in the glorious sunshine.
+The delights of Seville and Granada are an easy drive, where you can spend many hours admiring the treasures of arab and roman times stretching back across the centuries and experience the joy of all that a modern city has to offer in the glorious autmn sunshine.
 Ideal location for walking and cycling, with many dedicated routes nearby.